 Did you know that some flosses are coated in the same non-stick chemicals or coatings that are used on non-stick cookware?
 More specially, the same chemicals that are used in Teflon coatings.
 In fact, a recent independent investigation found that 33% of the flosses tested (13/39) contained evidence of PFAS (these are the chemicals used in Teflon and non-stick coatings).

-The flosses that tested positive for PFAS that you will want to avoid include: Oral-B Glide; Oral B Glide Pro-Health Deep Clean Floss; Up & Up (Target Brand) Smooth Slide Floss Mint; Colgate Total Mint Waxed Dental Floss; Solimo (Amazon Brand) Extra Comfort Mint Dental Floss; Burst Refillable Dental Floss Juniper & Berry; drTungs Smart Floss; EcoRoots Bamboo Floss; Listerine Reach Ultraclean Floss; RiseWell Scrubby Floss; Rite Aid Premium Waxed Dental Floss; Wellnesse 100% Biodegradable Silk Peppermint Floss.
+The flosses that tested positive for PFAS that you will want to avoid include: Oral-B Glide; Oral B Glide Pro-Health Deep Clean Floss; Up and Up (Target Brand) Smooth Slide Floss Mint; Colgate Total Mint Waxed Dental Floss; Solimo (Amazon Brand) Extra Comfort Mint Dental Floss; Burst Refillable Dental Floss Juniper and Berry; drTungs Smart Floss; EcoRoots Bamboo Floss; Listerine Reach Ultraclean Floss; RiseWell Scrubby Floss; Rite Aid Premium Waxed Dental Floss; Wellnesse 100% Biodegradable Silk Peppermint Floss.

 Besides non-stick coatings on floss, you also need to be cautious of the artificial flavours, colours, and fragrances that some brands use in their floss.
 Depending on the ingredients used, these could contain hormone disruptors or other toxic chemicals.